 Follow the Maintenance Schedule for Severe Conditions.

-See information on maintenance and emissions warranty, last column, page 169.
+#: See information on maintenance and emissions warranty, last column, page 171.

 Service at the indicated distance or time, whichever comes first.
-Do the items in A, B, C as required for each distance/time interval.
-Follow this schedule if the severe driving conditions described in the Severe Conditions Schedule on the next page do not apply.
-Canadian owners: Follow the schedule for Severe Conditions.
+Do the items in A, B, C, D as required for each distance/time interval.